Blink Fitness is a gym chain with over 80 locations across the United States that promises to make exercise fun and affordable for tiers of members.

 - More than 80 pieces of cardio equipment, including stair climbers, ellipticals, treadmills, and spin bikes.

-- Multi-use stretch area with premium training equipment like resistance bands, kettle balls, and foam rollers.
+- A multi-use stretch area with premium training equipment like resistance bands, kettle balls, and foam rollers.

 - Functional workout space with HIIT and bodyweight circuit training equipment.